 Myth: City mosquito spraying kills off mosquito predators like dragonflies

 The City’s mosquito control program only targets larval stages of floodwater mosquitoes that develop in standing water habitats after snowmelt or a summer storm has raised the water level to flood and hatch their eggs.
 This egg hatching requirement confines them to temporary and semi-permanent standing water habitats.
+Because of their transient nature, biodiversity in these short-lived aquatic habitats is relatively low.
 These habitats dry up in the fall, precluding organisms like dragonflies, that require more than a full year of development in the aquatic stage.

 Edmonton's mosquito management program encourages dragonfly development by avoiding mosquito control in more permanent water bodies.